Parking & Transportation

 - Incomplete or incorrect information will result in delayed processing of your permit.

 - Use of the hang tag permit confirms you have received and will abide by the parking rules and regulations for the current academic year.

-2016 Fall parking permits are now available.
-To purchase your Fall parking permit please bring your MU ID and your current car registration to the ID & Parking Office in Ireton Hall.
+Spring 2018 parking permits are available for purchase now.
+To purchase your parking permit please bring your MU ID and your current car registration to the ID & Parking Office in Ireton Hall.

 |Doctor of Physical Therapy (DPT) Permit

 ||Per academic year (Fall 2017 & Spring 2018)

 |Per academic year (Fall 2017 & Spring 2018)

 | ID Card Replacement Fee